PacificBiosciences/pb-assembly/snake/ccs/racon/README.md

 - RACON
 - PBMM2
 - SAMTOOLS
+You can just load pb-assembly and you'll have all the dependencies.

 #Setup
 Modify the config.json.
 Make sure the CPU settings agree between the config and cluster config.
 Total CPUs for PBMM2 are split by sorting and aligning